 - Organized to improve your body’s energy so you can feel better, heal, or have more energy

-What is Qi Gong By Definition?
+What is a Good Qi Gong Definition?

 This doesn’t mean that it has to be complex or mystical though.
 I want you to take a little walk with me just in terms of vocabulary so we can get to an understanding of energy (“qi” or “chi”).